Like other internet entrepreneurs, you’re probably wondering how to best create an amazing ecommerce business in 2020.

 Use Google Keyword Planner and Long Tail Pro for keyword research.
-If you are planning to open a new store, I recommend doing this research first so you can choose your niche before creating the store.
+If you are planning to open a new store under a new domain name, I recommend doing this research first so you can choose your niche before creating the store.

 5. Optimize for Mobile

 Business Insider says that 45% of all online shopping will get done via mobile in 2020.